 the tenant may apply in writing to the Tribunal for an order that the landlord pay compensation to the tenant in respect of pecuniary loss suffered by the tenant as a result of the failure to renew the retail shop lease.

-[Section 12C inserted by No. 66 of 1998 s.
+[Section 12C inserted: No. 66 of 1998 s.
 9.]

 12D.
 Tenants’ association etc., provision in lease preventing tenant from forming etc. is void etc.